AUDIENCE: Health Professional, Consumer

 Unless your doctor tells you otherwise, continue your normal diet.

-Ketorolac may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: headachedizzinessdrowsinessdiarrheaconstipationgassores in the mouthsweating
+Ketoprofen may cause side effects.
+Tell your doctor if any of these symptoms are severe or do not go away: constipationdiarrheasores in the mouthheadachedizzinessnervousnessdrowsinessdifficulty falling asleep or staying asleepringing in the ears

-Some side effects can be serious.
-If you experience any of the following symptoms, or those mentioned in the IMPORTANT WARNING section, call your doctor immediately.
-Do not take any more ketorolac until you speak to your doctor. feverblistersyellowing of the skin or eyesexcessive tirednessunusual bleeding or bruisinglack of energynausealoss of appetitepain in the upper right part of the stomachflu-like symptomspale skinfast heartbeatcloudy, discolored, or bloody urineback paindifficult or painful urination
+Some side effects may be serious.
+If you experience any of the following symptoms or those mentioned in the IMPORTANT WARNING section, call your doctor immediately.
+Do not take any more ketoprofen until you speak to your doctor. changes in visionunexplained weight gainfeverblistersrashitchinghivesswelling of the eyes, face, lips, tongue, throat, arms, hands, feet, ankles, or lower legshoarsenessdifficulty breathing or swallowingexcessive tirednessunusual bleeding or bruisinglack of energyloss of appetitenauseapain in the upper right part of the stomachflu-like symptomsyellowing of the skin or eyespale skinfast heartbeatcloudy, discolored, or bloody urineback paindifficult or painful urination

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( Web Site) or by phone (1-800-332-1088).